wcfrobert/wthisj/README.md

 **Nuance #4: What Happens When There Is Large Overhang At Edge or Corner Columns?**

 At edge or corner columns, the slab may cantilever far beyond the face of the column.
-At what point can you consider it an interior condition?
+At what point does it become an interior condition?
 According to ACI 318-19 22.6.4.1, the perimeter of the critical section shall be minimized.
 We will interpret this to mean that the overhang cannot provide more perimeter than if the column were on the interior.
 If we do the math, the limit works out to be $c_2/2 +d$.
 Where $d$ is the average slab depth, and $c_2$ is the column dimension parallel to the slab edge.
 If the slab cantilevers longer than this limit, the edge condition becomes an interior condition.

 $$\mbox{max overhang} = c_2/2 + d$$